JellyRollJunior/steel-ball-messenger/README.md

     -   using prisma connect to connect two models! neato

 -   Frontend

+    -   One page design
     -   Font face font-weights (didn't know i could set those)
     -   "Scroll" to newest message by using flex column-reverse and rendering messages in reverse order
+    -   First time implement search filtering!
+It was fun
     -   First time using CSS libraries (Motion)
         -   Motion is very fun and easy to use!
 I will use it for my future projects for sure

 ### Retrospective aka yapping

+-   Although not my favorite project, I learned the most from this one
+    -   I would like to plan out the architecture of my frontend more clearly before coding!
+-   I got burned by not planning my frontend design
+    -   Original prototype was ugly and was not fun to code
+    -   Final design was not up to my standard for design
+    -   However: This is my first time doing a one page navigation
+        -   Mobile-ish first design!
+Looks like an app haha
+        -   I am proud for experimenting with doing one, even if my implementation could use some work
+    -   Actionable items
+        -   Spend a day designing the frontend before coding frontend!
 -   I tried implement backend and frontend at the same time again.
 I would make a basic UI after completing each backend feature (just enough to use the backend).
     -   pros:
         -   Actually using each backend route is useful because it shows what data to return and what is not needed